starikovm/phpunit-documentation-new/src/source/test-doubles.rst

 :ref:`test-doubles.stubs.examples.StubTest4.php` shows how you can use ``returnSelf()`` to achieve this.

-**Stubbing a method call to return a reference to the stub object**
+**Example 9.5 Stubbing a method call to return a reference to the stub object**

 .. code-block:: php
     :name: test-doubles.stubs.examples.StubTest4.php